Secretary General of NATO: History

-Several months later, after Spofford retired from the NATO, the structure of the North Atlantic Council was changed slightly.
-One member of the council was selected annually as the president of the North Atlantic Council (a largely ceremonial role), and the secretary general officially became the Deputy President of the Council, as well as the chair of its meetings.
+Several months later, after Spofford retired from NATO, the structure of the North Atlantic Council was changed slightly.
+One member of the council was selected annually as the president of the North Atlantic Council (a largely ceremonial role), and the secretary general officially became the deputy president of the council, as well as the chair of its meetings.
 Ismay served as secretary general until retiring in May, 1957.

-After Ismay, Paul-Henri Spaak, an international diplomat and former prime minister of Belgium was selected as the second secretary general.
+After Ismay, Paul-Henri Spaak, an international diplomat and former prime minister of Belgium, was selected as the second secretary general.
 Unlike Ismay, Spaak had no military experience, so his appointment represented a "deemphasis of the strictly military side of the Atlantic Alliance."
 When confirming Spaak's appointment in December 1956 during a session of the NATO foreign ministers, the North Atlantic Council also expanded the role of the secretary general in the organization.
-Largely as a result of the Suez Crisis, which had strained intra-alliance relations, the council issued a resolution to allow the secretary general "to offer his good officers informally at any time to member governments involved in a dispute and with their consent to initiate or facilitate procedures of inquiry, mediation, conciliation, or arbitration."
+Largely as a result of the Suez Crisis, which had strained intra-alliance relations, the council issued a resolution to allow the secretary general "to offer his good offices informally at any time to member governments involved in a dispute and with their consent to initiate or facilitate procedures of inquiry, mediation, conciliation, or arbitration."

 List of officeholders

-The NATO countries selected the first secretary general on April 4, 1952.
+The NATO countries selected the first secretary general on 4 April 1952.
 Since that time, twelve different diplomats have served officially as secretary general.
-Eight countries have been represented, with three secretaries general hailing from the United Kingdom, three from the Netherlands, two from Belgium, one from Italy, one from Germany, one from Spain, one from Denmark and one from Norway.
+Eight countries have been represented, with four secretaries general hailing from the Netherlands, three from the United Kingdom, two from Belgium and one each from Italy, Germany, Spain, Denmark and Norway.
 The position has also been occupied temporarily on three occasions by an acting secretary general between appointments.

 Responsibilities

 The NATO secretary general chairs several of the senior decision-making bodies of NATO.
 In addition to the North Atlantic Council, he chairs the Defence Planning Committee and the Nuclear Planning Committee, two of NATO's important military organizations.
-The secretary general also leads the Euro-Atlantic Partnership Council, the Mediterranean Cooperation Group, and serves as Joint Chairman of the Permanent Joint Council and the NATO-Ukraine Commission.
+The secretary general also leads the Euro-Atlantic Partnership Council, the Mediterranean Cooperation Group, and serves as joint chairman of the Permanent Joint Council and the NATO-Ukraine Commission.

 In a second role, the secretary general leads the staff of NATO.
-He directs the International Staff of the organization, and the Office of the Secretary General.
-The secretary general also directs his or her own Private Office.
+He directs the international staff of the organization, and the Office of the Secretary General.
+The secretary general also directs his or her own private office.
 All of these bodies draw personnel from all members of NATO, so the secretary general must carefully coordinate.
 For assistance in his responsibilities, the secretary general also has a deputy appointed by the organization.